-BIO125 General Biology
+BIO125 General Biology 5 cr. hr.

 An introductory course in biology, this class is designed to acquaint the student with modern concepts in biology.
 Topics included are: molecular and cellular biology, organismic taxonomy, basic biochemistry, cellular and organismic reproduction, genetics and evolution.
 Concurrent enrollment in BIO125 Laboratory is required.